Posted 22-Jun-2019 01:10:55

 Most all companies these days require a co-pay or co-insurance, often specifically with regard to diagnostic testing.
 Basically this usually means that you will be responsible to pay a percentage of certain expenses out-of-pocket (though talk to your agent for specifics).
 With some companies, this percentage may be restricted to the type of diagnostic test, for others, it will be across the board for all diagnostics.
 And for other companies, there might be a co-insurance on all expenses, not just diagnostics--again, talk to your agent for details.

 For me, the quick answer is a resounding “Yes!”
 Having been in the industry for much of two decades, I have seen simple hoof abscesses turn into surgery, and unexpected illnesses result in a week of hospitalization, not to mention the usual colics, lamenesses, and injuries– and all of these easily and quickly add up to thousands in expenses.
 Insurance is a bit of a hedging of bets, so yes, you could pay a premium that you will never recoup.
 But for all intents and purposes, that would be the best case scenario.
-If you do need to use your coverage, while there will be (and always have been) deductibles and possibly co-insurance and other coverage requirements that will not reimburse you for every dollar of your expenses, having Major Medical/Surgical coverage can allow you to handle as many expenses as possible in your horse’s road to recovery.
+If you do need to use your coverage, while there will be (and always have been) deductibles and possibly co-insurance and other coverage requirements that will not reimburse you for every dollar of your expenses, having some sort of Medical or Surgical coverage can allow you to handle as many expenses as possible in your horse’s road to recovery.

 **These blogs are for basic information purposes only, and do not constitute advice from Broadstone Equine Insurance Agency.
 Contact our office directly at 888-687-8555 or info@BroadstoneEquine.com to speak with an agent for complete and current information regarding all coverages.